 Both signs should be located on the base of the lamp that’s on the bottom.
-The number mark needs to contain 3 or 4 digits or 4 digits with added letter ”a” and one additional number next to it.
+The number mark needs to contain 3 or 4 digits or 4 digits with the added letter ”a” and one additional number next to it.
 If your lamp has both characteristics, you can be sure that you’re holding a precious Falkenstein lamp.
-Another thing that can help you to identify a Falkenstein lamp is the fact that the base of these lamps will always is always made of brass or bronze.
+Another thing that can help you to identify a Falkenstein lamp is the fact that the base of these lamps is always made of brass or bronze.

 Each of the mentioned characteristics must be met, without exception.
 Otherwise, there is no guarantee as to which product it is.

 If one of the features is missing, it is difficult to prove whether it is really a Falkenstein lamp, and thus it is difficult to assess its value.
 In the 1950s, Falkenstein was using paper foils in order to sign his works and that is why some of the lamps have lost his signature.
 Unfortunately, paper foils can peel off easily, especially over longer periods of time.
 In case you are missing the signature, but the quality and physical characteristics still lead you to believe that you’re in a possession of a Falkenstein lamp, seek advice from the antique shop workers.

 If there is no way to confirm if it is a Falkenstein lamp, it does not necessarily mean that your lamp is not valuable.
 What’s more, you may actually own a more valuable antique lamp.

 Professionals can certainly assess whose work it is and how valuable the item is.
 The best thing is that you can own an item without even knowing its true value, and you can always be pleasantly surprised.

 Read more on what to do with old chandeliers.

 If you were eager to find out how to identify a Falkenstein lamp you certainly came to the end of this article.